areklaszewicz/My-Projects/README.md

 ## Project Goal

 The main goal of this project is to analyze veterans' data from all counties across the United States and identify the 100 counties with the highest need for employment programs supported by the Department of Veterans Affairs.
-This analysis will involve investigating various factors that may inform in which counties these programs will most effectively improve employment outcomes.
+This analysis will involve investigating various factors that may inform in which counties these programs will most effectively improve veterans' employment outcomes.
+Built a report to comprehensively analyze veteran characteristics, including demographics, socioeconomic status, and well-being.

 ## Data Details
 Atlas of Rural and Small-Town America - datasets from Economic Research Service (U.S. Department of Agriculture)